 Although you’re probably using fully-cooked ham, it’s essential to thaw your ham completely to maintain good food safety practices.
 There’s something called the Temperature Danger Zone, which is when foods are between 41 to 135 degrees F. In this temperature range, bacteria grow faster than in cooler or hotter temperatures.

-This crock pot ham can be stored in an airtight container in the fridge for up to 5 days or can be frozen for up to 3 months.
+Any extra ham can be stored in an airtight container in the refrigerator for up to 5 days or can be frozen for up to 3 months.

 To reheat: If you have leftovers from Easter dinner, you have several options to reheat them.
 An easy way is to microwave the slices you want to serve for about 1-2 minutes.
-You can also griddle ham slices for caramelization on each side.
+You can also griddle ham slices for caramelization on each side (it makes a great breakfast side like this)!

 If you’re reheating a large amount, you can place the slices in a baking dish with a bit of extra orange juice.
 Bake at 350 F until the pieces are warm all the way through.